The Mighty Columbia River

 The Columbia River

-The Columbia River is situated in the United States, and stretches over seven states, including Oregon, Washington, Idaho, Montana, Nevada, Wyoming, and Utah, as well as one province in Canada, British Columbia.
-The Columbia River is the second largest North American River, with the Mississippi taking the first place.
-Sometimes, when the river is in flood, the Columbia River is able to exceed the flow of the Mississippi.
+The Columbia River is situated in the United States and stretches over seven states, including Oregon, Washington, Idaho, Montana, Nevada, Wyoming, and Utah, as well as one province in Canada, British Columbia.
+The Columbia River is the second largest North American River, with the Mississippi taking first place.
+Sometimes, when the river is in flood, the Columbia River can exceed the flow of the Mississippi.
 The Columbia River is the largest river in the Western Hemisphere to flow into the Pacific Ocean.
 The river drains into a basin of 258,000 square miles (415,211 km²) and flows for 1,232 miles (2,044 km).
-The river is four times the size of the Colorado River, and is the largest North America hydroelectric power-producing river.
+The river is four times the size of the Colorado River and is the largest North American hydroelectric power-producing river.

 There are more than 40 tributaries to The Columbia River.
 Some of the largest tributaries are the Snake River, the Willamette River, the Kootenay River, the Pend Oreille River, the Cowlitz River, and the Spokane River.
 Some of the world’s greatest floods occur around the Columbia River.

 The Columbia River (or the Mighty Columbia as it is sometimes called because of its large water volumes) was named after the first European ship to travel up the river on May 11, 1792.
 This ship, called the Columbia Redivia, belonged to Captain Robert Gray, who was on his way to trade for fur in the Pacific North West.